Abdullanz/MERN-Application-Web-Server-Template/README.md

-# react_template
+# React Application Template

-This project is to aimed at creating a template for a full-stack application using React for the front end and NodeJS for the backend, that can deployed in an EC2 instance as a web server that can be connected to a database server easily.
+This project is a boilerplate template for a React framework for the Front-End, and a NodeJS Back-End that can be run on EC2 instances on the AWS Cloud.
+The goal in this project is create a template to be re-used multiple times to run web applications to satisfy customers around the world.

+# Description

+Our mission is deliver the highest products

+# Technical Architecture

+This project will include certain serverless technologies too API Gateway
+Lambda
+DynamoDB
+EC2
+Elastic Load Balancer
+AutoScaling
+RDS

+# How To Navigate

+To run the project on the server, you cd to the App directory, then type npm start.
+The application then will run as expected.
+However, if you modified the frontend.

+# Version

+0.1

 ## Author

 Abdullah Najjar